 - An application for renting public housing is accepted only during the designated application period.

 - For most properties, applicants will be selected by lottery to rent the property.

 - To be eligible for application, you need to meet certain requirements including the maximum annual income.

 Dormitories for students, exchange students and corporate employees/homestay

-- If you are an exchange student, you may be eligible to live in the dormitory of your school.
-The number of dormitory rooms is limited.
+- In any situation, the number of dormitory rooms is limited.
 Consult your school about eligibility and other details.

 Things to do when you move

 - You need to inform your landlord/landlady of your intention to cancel the contract one to two months prior to your desired cancellation date (refer to your rental contract).

 - There are a number of moving service companies available in Japan.
 If you plan to use their services, it is better to obtain an estimate of the moving costs from several companies to compare prices.